julienadatrain/Adatrain-website/README.md

 We believe in Cardano's mission and we want to support the network by running a stake pool.
 Rewards will go towards maintaing and securing the nodes in their different locations across the world, as well as helping us with a much bigger project: driving around Africa, Asia and the Middle East to meet local producers and creators, and help them access the wider market by setting them up on Cardano.

-### Stake Pool Ticker
+### Stake Pool Tickers

 Ticker: DIVY

-Fees: 340 + 0%.
-We will set a fee at 2% on the 1st of November.
+Fees: 340 + 2%

 Ticker: DIVY2

-Fees: 340 + 0%.
-We will set a fee at 2% on the 1st of January.
+Fees: 340 + 0%
+(We will set a fee at 2% on the 1st of January)

 ### Why delegate to us?

- 1. **Low Fees**: Currently set at 0%, our aim will always be to provide you with the best returns.
+ 1. **Low Fees**: Currently set at 2% for DIVY and 0% for DIVY2, our aim will always be to provide you with the best returns.
 Enjoy one of the highest ROI on the network!
  2. **Dedicated server**: We run our pools on secure, reliable servers located in Amsterdam, Singapore and New York.
  3. **24/7 Monitored**: We continuously check our pool's performance via monitoring and alerts.
 It's always warm and sunny at DIVY pool.
  4. **Up to date**: We keep our stake pool updated to the latest tested version.